 Overview/Summary: Included in this review are the hepatitis C protease inhibitors boceprevir (Victrelis®) and telaprevir (Incivek®).
 Both agents are Food and Drug Administration (FDA) approved for the treatment of adults with chronic hepatitis C genotype 1 infection, when used in combination with pegylated interferon alfa and ribavirin.
-The hepatitis C protease inhibitors can be used in both treatment naïve and experienced patients, and the specific FDA approved indications are outlined in Table 1.112 These new direct acting antivirals inhibit the replication of hepatitis C virus (HCV) host cells by binding to the NS3/4A protease of HCV genotype 1a and 1b.113 Because these agents must be used in combination with pegylated interferon alfa and ribavirin, the contraindications and warnings associated with those agents are also applicable to the hepatitis C protease inhibitors.
-In addition, the incidences of anemia and rash are increased when the hepatitis C protease inhibitors are used in combination with pegylated interferon alfa and ribavirin.
-Both boceprevir (2,400 mg/day) and telaprevir (2,250 mg/day) are administered three times daily.112 The most efficacious therapy for the treatment of hepatitis C virus (HCV) genotype 1 is the use of boceprevir or telaprevir in combination with pegylated interferon alfa and ribavirin.
-No one pegylated interferon or ribavirin product is preferred or recommended over another.419 Clinical trials have demonstrated that when a hepatitis C protease inhibitor its added to the current standard of care sustained virologic response rates are significantly increased.1112 Furthermore, no one hepatitis C protease inhibitor is preferred over another and current recommendations for their use are in line with FDA approved indications and dosing.415
+The hepatitis C protease inhibitors can be used in both treatment naïve and experienced patients, and the specific FDA approved indications are outlined in Table 1.1,2 These new direct acting antivirals inhibit the replication of hepatitis C virus (HCV) host cells by binding to the NS3/4A protease of HCV genotype 1a and 1b.1-3 Because these agents must be used in combination with pegylated interferon alfa and ribavirin, the contraindications and warnings associated with those agents are also applicable to the hepatitis C protease inhibitors.
+In addition, the incidences of anemia and rash are increased when the hepatitis C protease inhibitors are used in combination with pegylated interferon all fa and ribavirin.
+Both boc eprevir (2,400 m g/day) and telaprevir (2,250 mg/day) are administered three times daily.
+1,2 The most efficacious therapy for the treatment of HCV gen otype 1 is the use of boc eprevir or telaprevir in combination with pegylated interferon alfa and ribavirin.
+No one pegylated interferon or ribavirin product is preferred or recommended over a nother.
+Clinical trials have demonstrated that when a hepatitis C protease inhibitor is added to the current standard of care sustained virologic response rates are significantly increased.
+10-14 Furthermore, no one hepatitis C protease inhibitor is preferred over another and current recommendations for their use are in line with FDA approved indications and dosing.
+4.5

 Table 1.
-Current Medications Available in Therapeutic Class^{1,2}
+Current Medications Available in the Therapeutic Class